amirkdv/biseqt/README.md

 The machinery in `libalign` is capable of aligning sequences in alphabets with letters longer than a single character.
 The only requirement is that all letters in an alphabet have the same length (to avoid a book-keeping mess).
-This leads to a caveat discussed below.
+This leads to a [caveat](#a-caveat) discussed below.
+Aside from the caveat, the following operations are supported:

+* "Condensing" transcripts into transcripts for condensed sequences and "expanding" transcripts for condensed sequences back into one for the original sequences.
+* "Condensing" alignment parameters into corresponding parameters in the condensed alphabet,
+* "Condensing" a seed (see the section on [assembly](#genome-assembly) below) into a seed in the condensed alphabet.

-Substitution score matrices for the original alphabet can be translated into a substitution score matrix for the (larger) condensed alphabet provided gap parameters for homopolymeric indels are given.
+Substitution score matrices for the original alphabet can be translated into a substitution score matrix for the (larger) condensed alphabet given the following pieces of information:

-Furthermore, an alignment `opseq` for condensed versions of two sequences can be translated back to an alignment for the original sequences.
+i.
+Gap probability in homopolymeric stretches (only a linear gap model is well specified),
+i.
+Gap probability in other regions (here an affine gap model is fine),
+i.
+Substitution probabilities of letters in original alphabet.

 ### A Caveat